zylklab/alfresco-nagios/README.md

 Previously you need to install [OOTB Support Tools addon](https://github.com/OrderOfTheBee/ootbee-support-tools) in your Alfresco CE server.

-The ALF_USER and ALF_PASS are needed in docker-compose.yml template file for Alfresco Community mode MODE=CE.
+The ALF_USER and ALF_PASS variables are needed in docker-compose.yml template file for Alfresco Community mode MODE=CE.
 These variables are not needed in the EE mode.

 ### JMXProxy servlet (legacy)